What Are the Best Probiotics for Diabetes?

 Risks and precautions

-Some probiotic supplements or fermented foods can contain carbohydrates, and it’s crucial that individuals with diabetes opt for carbohydrate-free probiotic sources to avoid blood sugar spikes
+However, certain fermented foods can contain carbohydrates, and it’s crucial that individuals with diabetes opt for carbohydrate-free probiotic sources to avoid blood sugar spikes.

-In some cases, probiotic supplements can cause gastrointestinal issues such as gas bloating or abdominal pain.
-These side effects are generally mild and transient and typically resolve with continued use of probiotics.
+In some cases, fermented foods can cause gastrointestinal issues such as gas, bloating, or abdominal pain.
+These side effects are generally mild and transient and typically resolve as the gut microbiome adapts to increased intake of probiotic-rich foods.

-However, if you experience prolonged or intense gastrointestinal discomfort following the use of probiotics, it’s essential to consult a healthcare provider for a comprehensive assessment of your symptoms.
+However, if you experience prolonged or intense gastrointestinal discomfort after consuming probiotic-rich foods, it’s essential to consult a healthcare provider for a comprehensive assessment of your symptoms.

 Woman testing her blood sugar levels